personalmountains/CustomTabNames/README.md

 #### Logging
 If true, a new entry 'CustomTabNames' is created in the Output window with logs from this extension.
 Defaults to `false`.

+## Building
+Clone the project, open `CustomTabNames.sln`, build with the Release configuration.
+Open `bin/Release/CustomTabNames.vsix`, select the appropriate Visual Studio versions, and install.
+Tested on 2017 and 2019.

 ## License
 CC0 1.0 Universal.
 This project is in the public domain.